Measures#

 It includes:

-• preservation of protected natural objects;
+• the preservation of legally protected natural objects;

 • renaturalisation of river banks;